daithimarkham/Machine-Learning-and-Statistics-Assessment/README.md

 Jupyter Notebook containing four assessments which we will be given over the duration of the semester.

+### If you are having problems with Github not displaying the contents of the notebook.

+Sometimes Github will not display the contents of the notebooks.
+If this happens, copy the url of the notebook page, and paste here: https://nbviewer.jupyter.org/

 ### Task 1.

 - Write a Python function called sqrt2 that calculates and